Heather L. Burton, MD

 - American College of Cardiology, Clinical Practice Guidelines Taskforce Member, Research Taskforce Member, without compensation.

-- American Heart Association, Research Taskforce Member, without compensation.
+- American Heart Association Get with the Guidelines-Resuscitation Research Task Force Member, without compensation.

 William N. Hannah Jr., MD